odino/odino.github.com/source/_posts/2014-07-07-history-of-http-spdy-and-http-slash-2-dot-0-video.markdown

 title: "History of HTTP, SPDY and HTTP/2.0 - Video"
 date: 2014-07-07 17:22
 comments: true
-categories: [conference, talk, HTTP, SPDY, protocol, CakeFest]
+categories: [conference, talk, http, spdy, protocol, cakefest]
 ---

 ...and the folks from the [CakeFest](http://cakefest.org/) ended up